parmentelat/apssh/README-jobs.md

 # `apssh` and `asynciojobs`

 ## `asynciojobs`
-`asynciojobs` is a microscopic orchestration engine for asyncio-based jobs - [see this link for details](https://github.com/parmentelat/asynciojobs/blob/master/README.ipynb).
+`asynciojobs` is a microscopic orchestration scheduler for asyncio-based jobs - [see this link for details](https://github.com/parmentelat/asynciojobs/blob/master/README.ipynb).
 This is the part that handles the temporal relationships.

 ## `apssh.SshJob`